ibm-cloud-docs/dr-automation-powervs/troubleshooting.md

 6. In case registration success and still OTP is not generated, it means that the communication is not happening with IBM secure verify.
 In this case, verify whether the proxy IP that you have provided is properly configured or not?
 7. In this case, either can open a support ticket for resolution or disable the MFA by following the steps that are mentioned in above.

-## Why does the provision move to **suspended_billing** status?
+## Why does the provision move to the suspended_billing status?
 {: #suspended-billing}
 {: troubleshoot}

 ### What's happening
 {: #suspended-billing-whats-happening}

-The provision status changes to **suspended_billing** during billing validation.
-A notification is displayed in the UI indicating a billing-related communication issue.
+The provision status changes to suspended_billing during billing validation.
+A notification is displayed in the UI that indicating a billing-related communication issue.

-Access to the UI may be restricted for the provision.
+Access to the UI might be restricted during the suspended_billing status.

 ### Why it's happening
 {: #suspended-billing-why}